 Kids love rangers and rangers love kids, so why not invite one to your classroom?
-Here are some of the activities we offer.
+Here are some of our 2017 offerings.
 We are always willing to discuss other ideas you may have that relate to the natural or cultural history of the Ozarks.
 (We are also eager to meet with teachers at teacher meetings and in-service trainings to discuss available services and programs.)
-Call Dena Matteson at 573-323-8028.
+Call Dena Matteson at 573-323-4814.

 About Owls - Enjoy a short slide and sound presentation about these hunters of the night, followed by an activity in which we will dissect owl pellets to determine what they ate and how they fit into their ecosystem.
 Concepts: Food webs, habitats, predator / prey relationships.*